 It’s complicated isn’t it…this whole life thing?

-These days, Mark is doing well despite living with stage 4 Melanoma, and our daughters are thriving (despite being highly sensitive).
-Through it all, we’ve made the most of things—truly—no matter the situation.
+These days, Mark is doing well despite living with stage 4 Melanoma, and our daughters are thriving— highly sensitive and all.
 It hasn’t always been easy, but the effort is what saved us.

 I’m telling you all this because I want you to know that I understand on a personal level what it means to live a messy life.
 I also want you to know that it is possible in a very tangible way to improve the quality of your life, even as an overwhelmed, under-supported, sleep-deprived parent or parent-to-be.